drcjar/ipfjes-thesis/source/14_chapter_6.md

 ^2^ analysis limited to genotyped participants (N=818) ^3^ Genotype of MUC5B rs35705950, T is minor allele

+\newpage

-### Table twenty-one: Logistic regression of ever having been exposed to occupational asbestos (inferred by job title) stratified by MUC5B rs35705950 genotype
+### Table 6.21: Logistic regression of ever having been exposed to occupational asbestos (inferred by job title) stratified by MUC5B rs35705950 genotype

 | Exposure                           | OR (95% CI; p-value)^1^ ^2^ |
 |------------------------------------|-----------------------------|